Disappearance of Pascal Zimmer

-On 30 September 2001, 5-year-old Pascal Zimmer disappeared in Saarbrücken, Saarland, Germany.
+On 30 September 2001, 5-year-old Pascal Zimmer disappeared in the Burbach quarter of Saarbrücken, Saarland, Germany.
 The investigation was plagued by dead-end leads, as well as allegations of misconduct, evidence tampering, and incompetence against police.
 The subsequent trial, dubbed the Pascal Trial (Pascal-Prozess), and later acquittal of twelve defendants accused of Pascal's rape and murder between 2004 and 2007 is regarded as the longest and most complex criminal case in the state's judicial history.
 The case remains unsolved.

-Disappearance
+Background

 Pascal Zimmer was the only child of Sonja Zimmer, a homekeeper who was unemployed due to obesity and chronic illness.
 His stepfather was Karl-Heinz Coen, a manual labourer with a criminal record and alcohol problems.
 Through Coen, Pascal had two stepsisters.
-He grew up in the Burbach quarter of Saarbrücken, which is considered a deprived area with high rates of unemployment, prostitution, drug abuse, and violent crime.
+He grew up in Burbach, an industrial area of Saarbrücken, considered a deprived area with high rates of unemployment, prostitution, drug abuse, and violent crime.
+Pascal had health issues, and was underweight due to a metabolic disorder.

+Disappearance

 Pascal left his home on Hochstraße shortly before 16:00, riding his yellow-blue bicycle to the annual Oktoberkirmes, a local Oktoberfest celebration held at the Festplatz, with a curfew to return by 18:30.
 Police described Pascal as 120 cm in height and weighing 18 kilograms, with short blond hair, brown eyes, and a noticeable gap between his incisors.
 He was last seen wearing a light blue long-sleeved sweater, blue sweatpants, and black-blue trainers.

 Pascal spent a few minutes at the Oktoberkirmes, where an employee gifted him a balloon.
 He then exited the festival grounds through a less lively side-exit at around 17:00.
 His bicycle helmet was found in the courtyard of an apartment building an hour later.
 Pascal's aunt was alerted by the boy's mother shortly after 20:00, taking a photo from the home and spending a few hours searching the Oktoberkirmes for her nephew without success.
-The aunt then alerted police before midnight.
+The aunt and Pascal's stepfather reported the boy missing shortly before 21:00.

 A special commission was formed, but despite receiving hundreds of tips from the public over the course of nearly a year, the boy remained missing.
 Both Saarland Police and the French gendarmerie of neighbouring Moselle participated in a search of both residential and wooded areas surrounding Saarbrücken.
 Over the following weeks, Pascal's mother was treated at a hospital for shock while Pascal's stepfather made several pleas on television tearfully asking for his son to be found, with relatives offering a €20,000 reward for information that would lead to his return.
 Unknown to Pascal's parents, there were a few Internet donation sites within days of their son's disappearance, claiming to be affiliated with the family.